 - If you need to report a compliance concern, please access the Bon Secours Mercy Health Ethics Help Line.

 Corporate Responsibility Summary

-All associates, board members and volunteers throughout our health system receive our “Core Values in Action booklet” to help them better understand our Core Values of compassion, excellence, human dignity, justice, sacredness of life and service and how to demonstrate the behaviors that bring our mission and our corporate ethics to life.
-The booklet also outlines common healthcare laws, regulations and rules that impact day to day operations and Corporate Responsibility resources available to support ongoing compliance.
-They also attend a Corporate Responsibility orientation session based on the booklet’s content and sign a formal pledge to abide by Mercy Health’s Code of Responsibility and Standards of Responsible Conduct, which appear in the booklet: Mercy Health Core Values in Action booklet and The Jewish Hospital Core Values in Action booklet.
+All associates, board members and volunteers throughout our health system receive our Code of Conduct to help them better understand our Values of human dignity, integrity, compassion, stewardship and service and how to demonstrate the behaviors that bring our mission and our corporate ethics to life.
+The booklet also outlines common health care laws, regulations and rules that impact day to day operations and Corporate Responsibility resources available to support ongoing compliance.
+They also attend a Corporate Responsibility orientation session based on the booklet’s content and sign a formal pledge to abide by Mercy Health’s Code of Conduct, which appear in the booklet: Bon Secours Mercy Health Code of Conduct booklet and The Jewish Hospital Code of Conduct booklet.

 All associates are made available computer-based compliance training to support our ongoing education within specialty areas of health care.
 It ensures that they understand and abide by all of the most up-to-date health care laws, rules and regulations.